Scherso/BetterHurtCam/README.md

 # Hurt Animation Remover

-A mod which removes the annoying animation that is executed upon being hit in Minecraft.
+A mod which allows the user to adjust Minecraft's hurt animation on a slider.